-I first heard about Backblaze when the pod 1.0 design was released in the blog.
+I first heard about Backblaze when the Pod 1.0 design was released on the blog.
 I thought it was amazing that a company would share their hardware design so openly and I’ve visited the blog since.
 I really enjoyed the posts about drive farming and the drive reliability statistics.

 Why did you move back to California?